Oseltamivir (By mouth)

 How to Use This Medicine

-- Start taking this medicine as soon as possible after flu symptoms start or after you are exposed to the flu (within the first 2 days).
+- Start taking this medicine as soon as possible after flu symptoms begin or after you are exposed to the flu (within the first 2 days).

 - You may open the capsule and mix the contents with a sweet liquid (such as chocolate syrup, corn syrup, or sugar dissolved in water).
 Ask your doctor or pharmacist if you have any questions.